gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - This method is not longer available, so that a `BuildIdentifier` instance may be used to represent a build from anywhere in the Gradle invocation.

+### Removed incubating package `org.gradle.api.artifacts.cache`

+All interfaces in this package were incubating and there was no public API to obtain instances of any of these interfaces.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.